 The population of giraffe in sub-Saharan Africa saw a confusing drop of 40% in the last 30 years.
-Mostly it is caused by the trophy hunting coming from America.
+Mostly it is caused by trophy hunting coming from America.

-With only 97,500 of the tallest and gorgeous animal in the world remaining, now conservationists insist that the government of the United States should officially put giraffes in the list of endangered species so to prevent the silent and fast extinction.
+With only 97,500 of the tallest and gorgeous animals in the world remaining, now conservationists insist that the government of the United States should officially put giraffes in the list of endangered species so to prevent the silent and fast extinction.

 Over the last ten years, the Americans have imported about 21,402 carvings on the bone of giraffe, 3,008 pieces of skin, and an additional 3,744 varied hunting trophies.
-All these are souvenirs which cost the lives of 3,700 giraffes.
+All these are souvenirs that cost the lives of 3,700 giraffes.

 For example, in August, there was a picture of a little girl hunter at the age of 12 holding the slumped head of one dead giraffe.
 That picture caused a firestorm on social media platforms.

 This photo horrified a lot of environmentalists.
 However, some Americans also applauded about the hobby of the young girl.
 Since that time, the girl gained more than 50,000 followers on social media.